Cool Science Experiments Headquarters

 Experiment Instructions

-Step 8 – Next, take your magnet and place it next to each glass.
+Step 7 – Next, take your magnet and place it next to each glass.
 Notice that all the paper clips are attracted to the magnet, but that the liquid in the glass causes the paper clips to move differently.
+Do you know why?
+Find out the answer in the how does this experiment work section below.

 The question answered in this experiment is how does the consistency of a liquid impact magnetic attraction.